 There’s no denying that when it comes to diversity the creative industry is still a work in progress.
-Only 11.4% of industry jobs are filled by black, Asian and minority ethnic people, and just 11.5% of creative directors in the US are women – stats we've been highlighting as part of our D&AD New Blood Awards 2017 #WeNeedNewBlood campaign.
+Only 11.4% of industry jobs are filled by black, Asian and minority ethnic people, and just 11.5% of creative directors in the US are women.
 And that's before we've even mentioned the challenges faced by young creatives that can't afford to take on unpaid internships.

 However, while there are still huge leaps to be made, there are organisations addressing these disparities – whether through paid internships that favour talent over education, or mentorship opportunities and programmes that raise awareness in the industry.
 Read on for an ever-expanding list of companies, programmes and initiatives that are stepping up to the plate.

 This fledgling platform sets out to increase diversity in the industry, with a series of head-on interviews, and events that showcase creative talent at all levels in the industry.
 The Other Box is building a community of people to address the lack of diversity, and get the attention of those at the highest levels.

 “If minority people don't see themeslves reflected in higher positions within our industry, it gives out the message that they don't belong there, and they're less likely to apply,” says co-founder Roshni Goyate.
 “We've heard so many stories of people reaching mid-level and leaving the industry, because they don't see their careers going any further.
 That's really sad.
 The industry has been too complacement for too long.
 Everyone needs to work harder to attract more diverse creatives, and keep them too.”